How to Become a Sports Reporter: Step-by-Step Guide

 Students interested in becoming sports reporters should consider earning bachelor's degrees in journalism or a related major.
 With the expansion of technology creating new forms of media, many programs offer majors for different journalistic mediums, such as broadcast or online journalism.
 Many institutions offer students a concentration in sports journalism.
 Students in bachelor's degree programs learn basic journalistic skills, like reporting, editing, feature writing and communication ethics.
 Students might take courses in English composition, communications, multimedia journalism, sports in society and current issues in sports journalism.

 - Complete an internship.
 Applicants can improve their chances of finding employment with internship experience prior to entering the job market.
 Journalism programs may require students to complete internships or cooperative education programs in order to graduate.
-Some schools offer elective credit for the completion of an internship.

 - Work on the school paper.
 Many schools have a campus newspaper and sports website that allow students to gain experience reporting and writing features on their school's team and other local stories.
 In addition to internships, employers look for students who have experience writing for a campus publication.